dinane/self/README.md

 Formal review time should not be surprising - we should have discussed everything continuously.
 I strive to make formal reviews very boring by having all of our 1:1s be valuable.

 ### Meetings
 Meetings are a tool to force progress in communication.
-They are not the only way to make progress nor are they the only way to communicate.
+They are not the only way to make progress and they are not the only way to communicate.
 The owner of a meeting decides through their actions what the outcome of the meeting should be.
-If there is a decision to be made, it should be clearly called out in the agenda or invitation.
-If it's more about information sharing or teaching, the meeting probably should be recorded for later watching.
+If there is a decision to be made it should be clearly called out in the agenda or invitation.
+If the meeting is about information sharing or teaching then it should be recorded for later watching.

 If I own a meeting, I will send an agenda (it is likely to be inside the meeting invite).
 I will take notes, and send them out by the end of the day of the meeting.